carlessole/hello_ppa_training/REPORT.md

     ```

     Then check `stderr.txt` to confirm the output.
-    Don't forget to delete the temporary files after testing.
+    Don't forget to delete these temporary files after testing.

 4. To install this script on your system when installing the `.deb` package, add/edit the file `debian/install` with this line: